-How is temporary spousal support calculated in a North County San Diego divorce case?
+How is temporary spousal support calculated in a Carlsbad San Diego divorce case?
 What is the difference between a “temporary” order and a “permanent” order and why does this matter?

 Lets begin with the second question first.
 “Temporary” orders are issued by the Judge in your case near the outset of the divorce.
 These orders are designed to keep a level financial and “status quo” balance between the former spouses while the divorce unfolds.
 When it comes to temporary spousal support, the Judge in your case has the power to order “any amount that is necessary” to balance the paying spouse’s income with the receiving spouse’s financial strength.

 How is temporary spousal support calculated and is it awarded in every case?
 The State of California has complex laws regarding the calculation of spousal support.
 The Judge actually has a wide degree of flexibility in this crucial decision.
 The Judge is seeking to level the playing field.
 If there is a balance of financial strength between the two parties the Judge may not award temporary spousal support.
 When there are substantial community property holdings and/or the proposed recipient of spousal support is not awarded child custody the Judge may decline support.

 The Judge will review the gross income of both former spouses.
 After consideration of all valid deductions from income (i.e. taxes, healthcare, child support, etc.) the Judge will consider the tax status of both individuals.
 The experienced Certified Family Law Specialists at Burke & Domercq have decades of experience in Carlsbad family law courts.
 We can help to answer your questions regarding the likelihood and potential amount of temporary spousal support in your case.